 From childhood, I was raised with a strong work ethic and an equally strong call to service.
 I was taught that you don’t go to bed until a project is done, and you never-ever say you “can’t.”
 I was raised to believe there was no greater compliment than to be called a public servant, and no greater form of discipleship than to do the task that no one else wanted to do, the task that no one would congratulate you for doing.
 I assume I learned these things from my mother and my church, though I can’t say for sure.
 They were just the air I breathed.

 I’ve always loved to learn new things, so stayed in school a bit longer than was probably necessary.
 I have a Master of Divinity and Master of Public Policy from the University of Chicago as well as a Bachelor’s degree from Washington University in St. Louis.
 I have worked in higher education and also for a refugee settlement agency, but I have spent most of my career as a researcher and policy maker in the field of early childhood education.
-Currently, I work full-time as a Business Analyst for a software company that builds web-based applications to support the child care and early learning workforce.
-It’s a daily blessing to know that my work benefits those underpaid heroes who work long hours to ensure that our children get a solid start on life.
+Until the campaign kicked into high gear, I was working full-time as a Business Analyst for a software company that builds web-based applications to support the child care and early learning workforce.
+It has been a daily blessing to know that my work benefits those underpaid heroes who work long hours to ensure that our children get a solid start on life.